 Tuesday is for Political Engagement The following is an excerpt from chapter 5 of my 2012 book, Picking a President: Or Any Other Elected Official.
 We are working with Thomas Nelson/Zondervan on bringing out a second and fully revised edition (projected April 2016).
 I would appreciate your prayers that all goes well and that the … More The Right to Vote is a Responsibility to Vote

-Wednesday is for Thinking Great quotes from classic texts.
+Great quotes from classic texts.
 “God’s love is an exercise of His goodness towards individual sinners whereby, having identified Himself with their welfare, He has given His Son to be their Saviour, and now brings them to know and enjoy Him in a covenant relation.”
 J.I.
 Packer, Knowing God, 111.
-How … More The Marvelous and Dangerous Love of God
+How wonderful and marvelous is … More The Marvelous and Dangerous Love of God